Labour unveils plans for a 48-hour cap on working week

 A revival in Scottish manufacturing is at the heart of the strategy with Ms Baillie claiming that the SNP has "no industrial strategy" to push Scotland forward.

-A real living wage of £10 a hour and a ban on zero-hour contracts would be instigated.
+A real living wage of £10-an-hour and a ban on zero hour contracts.
 The Scottish Investment Bank would also be beefed up with £20 billion of lending power.

 Ms Baillie added: "Following Brexit, a UK or Scottish Government could consider ending current opt-outs which fail to deliver on our ambition for an inclusive economy.